conan-io/docs/reference/tools/cmake/cmaketoolchain.rst

       in cases of cross-building, and the user toolchains should provide these values or use other confs such as ``tools.cmake.cmaketoolchain:system_name``.
-    - The usage of ``tools.cmake.cmaketoolchain:enabled_blocks`` can be used together with ``tools.cmake.cmaketoolchain:user_toolchain`` to enable only certain blocks but avoid CMakeToolchain to be overriding CMake values defined in the user toolchain file.
+    - The usage of ``tools.cmake.cmaketoolchain:enabled_blocks`` can be used together with ``tools.cmake.cmaketoolchain:user_toolchain`` to enable only certain blocks but avoid CMakeToolchain to override CMake values defined in the user toolchain file.